xebia-functional/fetch/README.md

 If we combine two independent fetches from different data sources, the fetches can be run in parallel.
 First, let's add a data source that fetches a string's size.

-This time, instead of creating the results with `Query#later` we are going to do it with `Query#async` for emulating an asynchronous data source.
+This time, instead of creating the results with `Query#sync` we are going to do it with `Query#async` for emulating an asynchronous data source.

 ```scala
 implicit object LengthSource extends DataSource[String, Int]{